EvolvingSysadmin/Domain-Enumeration/docs/Get-Port-Information.md

 ### What is Scapy?

 Scapy is a Python program that allows users to create, send, sniff, and dissect network packets.
-The Python programming language can be used to interract directtly with Scapy.
-For example, Scapy can be used in conjunction with user defined varibales, functions, and loops.
+The Python programming language can be used to interact directly with Scapy.
+For example, Scapy can be used in conjunction with user defined variabless, functions, and loops.
 Scapy can create and analyze packets of many protocols, including UDP and TCP.

 ### What is SYN scanning?